Hello, Shoe Lovers!

 When I visited Rita, I asked her how often she wore her slippers, “All the time!”
 I looked at the bottom of the soles and felt it with my hand: the surface of the sole was completely slick.
 No ridges.
 No grooves.
 Nothing to help Rita stop from sliding on her carpet.

 I told Rita, “Your slippers are too slick against the carpet.
 Do you have other shoes you would like to wear?”
 Rita said ‘yes’ and directed me to her closet.
 Together, we found a pair of comfortable shoes that gave Rita more stability and balance when she sits down and stands up from her new reclining chair.
+The shoes had rubber soles, covered the back of her heel, and had no laces like the picture to the right.

 Rita feels more confidant in her home again.
 She can easily get up from the chair and answer the door.
-Rita freely takes naps in her recliner and watches Family Feud with no concern that she will slid out of her chair again!
+Rita freely takes naps in her recliner and watches Family Feud with no concern that she will slide out of her chair again!

 Although Rita’s slippers were comfortable, they took her down!
 The slippers were more of an enemy than a friend in my perspective.
 It’s amazing how changing Rita’s shoes made all the difference in the world.